 Author Harold William Thorpe grew up in southwest Wisconsin.
 He lived on farms for brief periods and spent many happy hours at his relatives’ farms.
 He had a long and rewarding career in education and education research where he contributed to many publications and journals.
 It was only in retirement that he decided to learn how to write fiction.
-Giddyap Tin Lizzie was his first book, followed by Bittersweet Harvest and now Puppet on a String all based on his mother’s memoirs of growing up in Iowa County Wisconsin.
+Giddyap Tin Lizzie was his first book, followed by Bittersweet Harvest then Puppet on a String all based on his mother’s memoirs of growing up in Iowa County Wisconsin.
+The series closes with Strawberry Summer, also based on his mother, in her senior years.

 During his teen years Harold Thorpe detasseled corn and worked as a live-in farm laborer and Surge milking machine sales and service man.
 In his early 20s, he worked as a U.S. Department of Agriculture field man.